hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding.md

 With the `apikey` provisioned by the administrator, the tenant is able to authenticate and use PRISM Agent.

-### 1. Perform sample action by listing DID in the wallet
+### 1. Perform a simple action to verify access to PRISM Agent

 To prove that the tenant can be authenticated as the created entity and use the wallet, try listing the DIDs in the wallet using `apikey` header.